USGS Forecast: Episode 51 Expected July 11-15

 The Ongoing Eruption Cycle (Dec 2024 – Present)

-What started on December 23, 2024 has become one of the most remarkable volcanic events in recent history.
-Through 47 episodes and counting, Kilauea has been erupting in discrete fountaining episodes from two vents in Halemaʻumaʻu crater — the north vent and south vent.
+What started on December 23, 2024 has become the most remarkable episodic fountaining eruption in recorded history.
+Through 49 episodes and counting, Kilauea has been erupting in discrete fountaining episodes from two vents in Halemaʻumaʻu crater — the north vent and south vent.
 Each episode follows a predictable pattern:

 1. Summit inflation builds over 1-4 weeks as magma fills the shallow reservoir